vatlab/sos/doc/workflow_control.md

 workflow until it is completed.
 For a SoS script to be executely safely in parallel mode, you should

 1. Use option `no_input` if the step does not rely on any input. (e.g. action `download`)
-2. Use option `concurrent` if the step contains loop (input parameter `for_each`) and the looped actions can be executed in parallel (e.g. processing each input files).
+2. Use option `nc_for_each` if the looped actions cannot be executed in parallel.
-3. Use option `blocking` if the step should not be run by multiple processes. (e.g. action `download`)
 4. Specify `input` and `depends` files for each step so that they would not be executed without needed input or dependent files.
 5. Specify `output` files so that SoS knows what files to expect from a step and wait for the